 - 26. Proposed Rule Changes.
-Proposed rule changes must be submitted in writing to PHBA one hundred and twenty (120) days prior to the Board of Directors meeting for publication in Palomino Horses Magazine and/or the PHBA website in order to be acted upon at that meeting. - A. EXCEPTION: Adoption of any changes in AQHA rules for specific horse show rules may be recommended for adoption by the Show Rules Committee with or without being published in Palomino Horses Magazine and/or PHBA website. - B. EXCEPTION: A compelling issue may be presented to and approved by a standing committee, then brought to the floor of the annual meeting.
+Proposed rule changes must be submitted in writing to PHBA one hundred and twenty (120) days prior to the Board of Directors meeting for publication on the PHBA website in order to be acted upon at that meeting. - A. EXCEPTION: Adoption of any changes in AQHA rules for specific horse show rules may be recommended for adoption by the Show Rules Committee with or without being on the PHBA website. - B. EXCEPTION: A compelling issue may be presented to and approved by a standing committee, then brought to the floor of the annual meeting.
 However, passage will require a 75% vote by the Board of Directors. - 27.
 Identification of Origination.
 All proposed changes to the Handbook must state the member's name, city, state or standing committee(s) or PHBA staff that submitted the amendment.
 This information shall be submitted to the appropriate committee(s). - 28.
 Procedure.
 In an open meeting, the PHBA Standing Committee(s), while considering the Association's best interest, shall review and discuss, the proposed rule changes, deletions, and additions before reporting to the Board of Directors and ultimately the Executive Board for a vote.